LocPham263/CMAN/README.md

 python train.py -b CMAN -n 4 --batch 1 -c weights/checkpoints
 ```

+Consider calibrating the regularization loss and the number of cascades to avoid foldings. \
 For more options, please refer to file `train.py`

 # Inference